 The general utility of this isocline approach can be demonstrated using several species of conservation concern that span terrestrial, marine, and freshwater ecosystems.
-For these examples the specific isoclines are not known but details of the recruitment or population growth are described in relevant ways to make the approach appropriate.
+For these examples the specific isoclines are not known, but details of the recruitment or population growth are described in relevant ways to make the approach appropriate.
 In all three cases demographic parameters related to environmental gradients have been studied and the qualitative predictions about where conditions might fall can be reasonably hypothesized (Figures 1B-D).
-By describing these three examples from published literature under the same framework we do not intend to over-simplify the ecological details of recruitment, but rather to conceptually illustrate the similar issue of the demographic rate combinations that can help population biologists, whether involved in conservation, resource or pest management, assess the potential for population growth using a model and field-measured rates.
+By describing these three examples from published literature under the same framework we do not intend to over-simplify the ecological details of recruitment, but rather to conceptually illustrate the similar issue of the demographic rate combinations that can help population biologists, whether involved in conservation, resource management or pest management, assess the potential for population growth using a model and field-measured rates.

 First, in a freshwater rock pool system a spatial temperature gradient simultaneously affects growth rates of larval mosquitoes (Aedes atropalpus) and their survival with dragonfly (Pantala spp.) naiad predators (i.e., per-capita foraging rate of the predator increases with temperature; Figure 1B; Davidson et al. 2021, 2024).
 The net effect of both rate changes was such that at cooler temperatures the mosquito populations would not recruit well even though survival was high because daily growth was too slow; rate combinations were below and left of the isocline (Figure 1B).
 With higher temperatures the average daily survival decreased, but the increased daily growth rate with warmer temperatures shortened the time spent in the larval stage even further so that mosquito populations could recruit and grow; joint rates moved down, but also to the right of the isocline (Figure 1B).
 In a contrasting invertebrate system (not shown) of ant predator-caterpillar prey interactions in a terrestrial system, warmer temperatures affected both rates in the same manner, but increases in caterpillar growth with higher temperatures were unable to compensate for lower survival from ant predation (Pepi et al. 2018).

-In a well-studied terrestrial ecosystem, recruitment (sucker to sapling) of quaking aspen (Populus tremuloides) that are browsed by elk (Cervus canadensis) are influenced by elk numbers and environmental variation (Figure 1C; Brice et al. 2024).
+In a well-studied terrestrial ecosystem, recruitment (sucker to sapling transition) of quaking aspen (Populus tremuloides) that are browsed by elk (Cervus canadensis) are influenced by elk numbers and environmental variation (Figure 1C; Brice et al. 2024).
 After wolves (Canus lupis) were extirpated from the Greater Yellowstone Ecosystem, USA (GYE) and elk abundance was high, the browsing pressure on aspen stands was high everywhere regardless of the available moisture, resulting in widespread recruitment failure (bottom of Figure 1C).
 Following wolf reintroduction the elk declined and browsing pressure was reduced (Kauffman et al. 2010, Brice et al. 2024), but aspen stand regrowth was variable (Ripple and Beschta 2007, Kauffman et al. 2010, Beschta and Ripple 2016).
 Recent evidence indicates that the patchy recruitment of aspen suckers from different stands may be from spatiotemporal variability in moisture allowing aspen suckers to grow to sizes large enough to escape the browsing pressure (upper points in Figure 1C; Brice et al. 2024).
-While no comparison of browsing rates and sucker growth has been conducted to our knowledge, this understanding of spatially patchy aspen recruitment in GYE was proposed by Kauffman et al. (2010) and the work by Brice et al. (2024) confirm the importance of the interaction from the aspect of spatiotemporal variation in moisture.
+While no comparison of browsing rates and sucker growth has been conducted to our knowledge, this understanding of spatially patchy aspen recruitment in GYE was proposed by Kauffman et al. (2010) and the work by Brice et al. (2024) confirms the importance of the interaction from the aspect of spatiotemporal variation in moisture.
 Examinations of the two rates in combination across spatiotemporal gradients, rather than being considered as alternative explanations (i.e., top-down vs. bottom-up factors), could improve the understanding of the patchy regrowth of aspen and other plants in response to predator reintroductions and herbivore densities (Beschta and Ripple 2016).